 Fundrise’s Historical Performance

-Over the past 5 years, Fundrise has averaged an annual return of 10.80%—slightly better than the average stock market return of 8 to 10%.
+In the platform's formative 5 years, Fundrise has averaged an annual return of 10.80%—slightly better than the average stock market return of 8 to 10%.

 Yes, Fundrise hasn’t been around nearly as long as the stock market, but these results are still impressive.